Frequently Asked Questions

 To ensure everyone's safety, DDs may not consume alcohol.
 Those who do will be asked to leave the premises.

-Designated drivers will get free coffee and bottled water from Mile Square Coffee and a limited edition cooler for trick-or-treating.
+Designated drivers will get free coffee and bottled water.

 How can I get in faster?
 Can I get my wristband before the event?

-However, you may get your wristband ahead of the event at the times and locations below.
+You may get your wristband ahead of the event at the times and locations which will be listed below as confirmed.

 Please bring your 21+ ID and ticket to pre-banding.
 Everyone in your party who would like to be pre-banded must be present, i.e. wristbands may not be picked up for those who are not present.